-1. Environmental Conditions by Peter Brussock
+1. Environmental Conditions

 The 202 Property has a combination of known and unknown conditions that may influence its future use.
-A Phase I Environmental Assessment was conducted in 2020 for the Township.
+A Phase 1 Environmental Assessment was conducted in 2020 for the Township.
 The report concluded no recognized environmental conditions, no historical recognized environmental conditions, no controlled recognized environmental conditions and three environmental findings in connection with the subject property and/or vicinity.

-Upon review of the report, committee member and co-chair Peter Brussock, made additional recommendations for further investigation of the environmental conditions.
+Upon review of the report, committee member and co-chair Peter Brossock, made additional recommendations for further investigation of the environmental conditions.